razor-network/docs-v2/docs/installation.md

 title: Oracle Node installation
 ---

+**Note**: _If you're upgrading your node to version v2.0.0 on the same machine where a v1.x node was running, be sure to delete the files inside the .`razor/data_files` directory.
+This is necessary because v2.0.0 introduces a hard fork, which includes a new epoch length that requires fresh data syncing._

 ### Linux quick start

 Install `razor-go` pre build binary directly from github and configure into host.